Gail Omvedt: Biography

-Gail Omvedt was born in Minneapolis, and studied at Carleton College and at UC Berkeley where she earned her PhD in sociology in 1973.
+Gail Omvedt was born in Minneapolis and studied at Carleton College and at UC Berkeley where she earned her PhD in sociology in 1973.
 When she went to India for the first time in 1963~64, she was an English tutor on a Fulbright Fellowship.
 Omveldt again came to India for research in the 1970s.
-At that time she met her future husband, Bharat Patankar, and his social activist mother,Indumati Patankar.
+At that time she met her future husband, Bharat Patankar, and his social activist mother, Indumati Patankar.
 After marrying Bharat, she lived with her husband and his extended family in a village called Kasegaon in Indian state of Maharashtra.
 She became an Indian citizen in 1983.

 In the years before her death she was working as a consulting sociologist on gender, environment and rural development, for the United Nations Development Programme (UNDP), Oxfam Novib (NOVIB) and other institutions.
-She was a consultant for UN agencies and NGOs, served as a Dr. Ambedkar Chair Professor at NISWASS in Orissa, a professor of sociology at the University of Pune, as Asian Guest Professor at the Nordic Institute of Asian Studies, Copenhagen and as a Senior Fellow at the Nehru Memorial Museum and Library, New Delhi.
-She was a Visiting Professor and Coordinator, School of Social Justice, University of Pune and a Fellow at the Indian Institute of Advanced Study, Shimla.
-Gail Omvedt was a former Chair Professor for the Dr. B.R.
+She was a consultant for UN agencies and NGOs, served as a Dr Ambedkar Chair Professor at NISWASS in Orissa, a professor of sociology at the University of Pune, as an Asian guest professor at the Nordic Institute of Asian Studies, Copenhagen and as a senior fellow at the Nehru Memorial Museum and Library, New Delhi.
+She was a visiting professor and coordinator at the School of Social Justice, University of Pune, and a fellow at the Indian Institute of Advanced Study, Shimla.
+Gail Omvedt was a former chair professor for the Dr. B.R.
 Ambedkar Chair of Social Change and Development at IGNOU.
 Omvedt died on 25 August 2021 in Maharashtra at the age of 80.